 We provide a list of default component types, but you can delete them, modify them, or add new ones on the Component Types tab in Parts, on the Setup menu.
 Before you begin building any of your layouts, we recommend you review the default list of components and make any necessary changes.

-Flag any item in a component layout as an essential system by clicking the Essential System icon to the right of the item.
-The responsible parties for an asset receive email notifications when high priority tasks related to an essential system are added, updated, or finished.
+Flag any item in a component layout as a critical system by clicking the Critical System icon to the right of the item.
+The responsible parties for an asset receive email notifications when high priority tasks related to a critical system are added, updated, or finished.

 Think of the items in a component layout as placeholders.
 They represent the components on each of your assets, but they aren't the actual components.
 Inside each item is the actual piece of equipment that's currently being used on the asset.
 We call these the 'active components'.